-Net Change in Fund Balances - Total Governmental Funds

-Amounts reported for governmental activities in the Statement of Activities are different because:

-Revenues in the Statement of Activities that do not provide current financial resources are not reported as revenues in the fund financial statements.
-These amounts represent the extent to which revenues not providing current financial resources in the current fiscal year exceeded revenues not providing current financial resources in the prior fiscal year (which are recognized in the fund financial statements in the current year).
-Such amounts attributed to the following factors:

-Change in revenues received after the 60-day accrual period

-Capital outlays to purchase or build capital assets are reported in governmental funds as expenditures.
-However, for governmental activities those costs are shown in the Statement of Net Position and allocated over their estimated useful lives as annual depreciation expense in the Statement of Activities.
-This is the difference between depreciation and disposal expense of \$45,381,093, and expenditures for capital outlay of \$26,062,458 for 2017.

-In the Statement of Activities compensated absences are measured by the amounts earned during the year.
-In governmental funds, however, these expenditures are measured by the amount of financial resources used (essentially the amounts actually paid).

-Interest on long-term debt in the Statement of Activities differs from the amount reported in the governmental funds because interest is recorded as an expenditure in the funds when it is due, and thus requires the use of current financial resources.
-In the statement of activities, however, interest expense is recognized as the interest accrues, regardless of when it is due.

-The governmental funds report debt (e.g. bond) proceeds as an other financing source, while repayment of debt principal is reported as an expenditure.
-Also, governmental funds report the effect of premiums when debt is first issued, whereas this amount is deferred and amortized in the Statement of Activities.
-The net effect of these differences in treatment of debt and related items is as follows:

-Bond issued proceeds ( 15,854,063)

-Repayment of bonds 19,520,000

-Net amortization of bond premium 9,506
+Net Change in Fund Balances - Total Governmental Funds \$ 4,411,644 Amounts reported for governmental activities in the Statement of Acare different because: ntivities Revenues in the Statement of Activities that do not provide currer are not reported as revenues in the fund financial statements.
+They the extent to which revenues not providing current financial resourtiscal year exceeded revenues not providing current financial resourtiscal year (which are recognized in the fund financial statements Such amounts attributed to the following factors: se amounts represent arces in the current ources in the prior Change in revenues received after the 60-day accrual period (999,318) Capital outlays to purchase or build capital assets are reported in expenditures.
+However, for governmental activities those co Statement of Net Position and allocated over their estimated depreciation expense in the Statement of Activities.
+This is the depreciation and disposal expense of \$29,585,050, and expendit of \$12,266,934 for 2018. sts are shown in the useful lives as annual he difference between (17,318,116) In the Statement of Activities compensated absences are mea- earned during the year.
+In governmental funds, however, the measured by the amount of financial resources used (essentially paid). hese expenditures are C 14,706) Interest on long-term debt in the Statement of Activities diffice reported in the governmental funds because interest is recorded as funds when it is due, and thus requires the use of current finant Statement of Activities, however, interest expense is recognized regardless of when it is due. s an expenditure in the acial resources.
+In the 3,830 The governmental funds report debt (e.g. bond) proceeds as an expenditure funds report the effect of premiums when debt is first issued, we deferred and amortized in the Statement of Activities.
+The differences in treatment of debt and related items is as follows: e.
+Also, governmental whereas this amount is Repayment of bonds Net amortization of bond premium 8,510,000 93,980 8,603,980 reported in the governmental funds because interest is recorded as funds when it is due, and thus requires the use of current finant Statement of Activities, however, interest expense is recognized a regardless of when it is due.
+The governmental funds report debt (e.g. bond) proceeds as an expenditure funds report the effect of premiums when debt is first issued, we deferred and amortized in the Statement of Activities.
+The differences in treatment of debt and related items is as follows: Repayment of bonds s an expenditure in the nicial resources.
+In the as the interest accrues, other financing source, at Also, governmental whereas this amount is a net effect of these 8,510,000 1.00